 I am proud to be the Principal of BDA since September 2014.

 Paul Simon (Chair of Local Governing Body, Chair of Finance Committee, Finance and People Link Governor)

 I manage the family office of Lord Stanley Fink, former CEO of Man Group Plc.
 I am a Trustee of the Ashden Awards for sustainable energy and a special adviser to the Ashden, JJ and Mark Leonard Sainsbury Family Charitable Trusts on their impact investing strategies and allocations.
 I am a Governor at Ark Burlington Danes Academy and Chair the Local Governing Body as well as the Financecommittee.
 I have 13 years’ experience in investment banking and private equity with a particular focus on emerging markets, forestry and cleantech venture capital investing and am a frequent speaker to the family office community on matters of sustainability, venture philanthropy and impact investing.
 I am a Swedish national and hold a BA Hon in Economics and History from Oxford University and an MSc with distinction in political economy from the London School of Economics.

 Lord Fink (Chair Emeritus)

-Zillah Bingley (Vice Chair, Chair Premises Committee)
+Zillah Bingley (Vice Chair of Local Governing Body, Chair of Premises Committee)